Skip to Main Content

 Understanding Icelandic talent compensation

-Icelandic talent payment involves multiple components beyond basic fees.
-Social charges, agency commissions, and various allowances can significantly impact your budget.
+Icelandic talent payment involves many parts beyond basic fees.
+Social charges, agency commissions, and many allowances can significantly impact your budget.

-- ● Base daily rates vary by role type and union status
+• Base daily rates differ by role type and union status

-- ● Social charges add approximately 35% to gross payments
+• Social charges add about 35% to gross payments

-- ● Additional fees for wardrobe fittings, travel, and overtime
+• Extra fees for wardrobe fittings, travel, and late hours

 Rate Structures